Spentine/Spentris/documentation/docs.md

 - [ ] Puzzles
   - [ ] Create puzzle selection interface
   - [ ] Create designated puzzle creator
+    - [ ] Support the creation of puzzles with a particular clear as the win requirement
+    - [ ] Support the creation of puzzles with particular piece placements as the win requirement
   - [ ] Automatically generate puzzles
   - [x] Make puzzle format JSON-compliant
 - [ ] Lessons